nevoit/Dynamic-Adjustment-of-Playback-Speed/README.md

 # Dynamic-Adjustment-of-Playback-Speed

-This VLC extenstion increases the playback speed when there are no subtitles in the video, which can save you time between the scenes.
+This VLC extenstion increases the playback speed when there are no subtitles in the video, which can save you time between dialogs.
 The code was initially written by Michele Gaiarin  ([gaiazdev@gmail.com](gaiazdev@gmail.com)) and Simone Gaiarin ([simgunz@gmail.com](simgunz@gmail.com)) and can be found here:
 [Playback Speed Manager](https://github.com/ilgaiaz/playback-speed-manager).
 I forked the project to add more modifications and improve this excellent extension.

 ## My Modifications

-## Original Repository - Playback speed manager
+*

+# Playback Speed Manager's README (The Original Repository)

 It was initially developed with the purpose to facilitating a user with the listening of a new language by reducing the speed during a dialogue.
 It was later modified to use it as the extension [Time Saver](https://addons.videolan.org/content/show.php?content=169314) (that is no more available on VLC 3.0).